capy-ui/documentation/docs/api-reference/atom.md

 ```
 Easing is equivalent to `*const fn(f64) f64` (a function that takes a `f64` and returns a `f64`).

-This function starts an animation on the DataWrapper's value from the current value to
+This function starts an animation on the Atom's value from the current value to
 `target` and lasting `duration` milliseconds.

 Capy has a few preset easings: